 set to the location in which the Netica API was unpacked.
 I have only

-tested with the API version 5.04, not with earlier versions.
+tested with the API version 5.04, not with earlier (or later) versions.

 Although I am now supplying Windows and Mac OS X binaries, which include the Netica API (currently version 5.04).
 As this is still an early test release, it will help you to have a local R guru to ask support questions, and help file bug reports if needed.
 NOTE: this is an unlicensed version of the API: you still need to purchase a license (although the unlicensed version will run the sample code in the man pages).

-A recent communication with Brent indicated that a new Netica API will be out soon.
+A recent (not so recent anymore) communication with Brent indicated that a new Netica API will be out soon.
 When that comes out, there will likely be a big update.

 If you have patches or other correspondence about RNetica you can contact me at firstname.lastname@example.org.
 If you are filing a bug report, please be sure to include the following information: